 While the boy Becks and his Spanish team grabbed most of the headlines over the seasons, some little ole’ club on the Mediterranean coast got on with the job of winning the Spanish League twice, the U.E.F.A Cup and the Super-Cup.
 Indeed, they were ranked statistically as ‘Best club team in the World 2004’ by U.E.F.A.
 The name?
 Valencia Club de Fútbol…

 Fast forward to 2019!
 The recently retired David Beckham celebrated Valencia CF’s memorable Copa del Rey final victory over FC Barcelona in Seville, last summer, in the company of long-time friend Peter Lim with Beckham’s son Romeo wearing a Valencia CF shirt!
-David Beckham is now President & co-owner of ‘Inter Miami CF’… and their manager is former Valencia CF striker Diego Alonso!
+David Beckham is now President & co-owner of ‘Inter Miami CF’… and their manager at the time was former Valencia CF striker Diego Alonso!
+Currently, the new manager of Inter Miami Cf is Phil Neville…who was assistant coach at Valencia CF and who had continued to live in Valencia when his tenure ended with the Spanish club.

 On David’s twitter account, after witnessing Valencia CF beat FC Barcelona in the Copa Del Rey final, Becks added: “Congratulations to Peter and @valenciacf” …I miss Spain.”